 Then there is the 'full kit'.
 Now this is where the fun starts.
 A full kit from one provider can be very different from another.
 A full kit includes stage one and stage two, which is the interior wall and ceiling linings, interior doors and door furniture, mouldings and robes.

 Now where it gets tricky is that stage three is sometimes included in the "full kit" but not always.
-Stage three includes foundation piers, flat-packed kitchen cabinets, kitchen faucets, bathroom basics-toilet, vanity, bath, shower-base and faucets.
+Stage three can include foundation piers, flat-packed kitchen cabinets, kitchen faucets, bathroom basics-toilet, vanity, bath, shower-base and faucets.

 three adds considerably to the cost of kit houses if high end items are

 chosen.
-Most prices do not include delivery or foundations.
+Most prices do not include delivery or foundations/raised floors.

 Tip: Compare a specific square footage, single level, wood framed kit cost to lockup from one supplier with another: apples with apples.

 Some examples of kit home prices from supplier websites (Please Check for current prices)

 Valley Kit Homes